 What’s in a Leaf Pile?

-Many beneficial (and beautiful) insect overwinter in our yards.
+A lot of potential for life is in a leaf pile.
+Many beneficial (and beautiful) insects overwinter in our yards.
 For instance, the Katydid (important food source for birds during late summer) and Preying Mantis overwinter as eggs attached to twigs, stems, and/or leaves.
 Ladybugs and Lacewings also spend the winter in our gardens.
 Native bees find winter homes in soil, plants (stems, under grasses), and leaves.
 Cutting down a garden and removing all litter in the fall reduces these insect populations, most of which are beneficial.
-According to the University of Maine, 97% of insects in our yards are beneficial (http://umaine.edu/publications/7150e/).
+According to the University of Maine, 97% of insects in our yards are beneficial.
 Furthermore, many of these insects are critical food sources for migrating birds and for birds raising their young.
 95% of birds feed insects to their young even if the adults eat seeds (Tallamy, Bringing Nature Home).
-Keeping your healthy leaves either as garden mulch or in piles under trees or shrubs will offer you many benefits over the year:
+Keeping your healthy leaves either as garden mulch or in piles under trees or shrubs will offer you many benefits over the year.
+This plant material will:

-• feed microrganisms which feed your plants (there are complicated relationships under ground); these organisms in turn clean the water and air and improve soil texture.
+feed microorganisms which feed your plants (there are complicated relationships under ground); these organisms in turn clean the water and air and improve soil texture.
 Many woodland/savannah plants require the leaf layer for the resulting rich humus.

-• provide cover for overwintering bees, butterflies, moths, and other beneficial insects
+provide refuge for overwintering bees, butterflies, moths, and other beneficial insects.

-• reduce the need to buy bags of mulch or compost (and then the associated pollution and costs connected to those items (plastic bags, transportation))
+reduce the need to buy bags of mulch or compost and the associated pollution and costs connected to those items (plastic bags, transportation).

-• reduce pressure on finances and resources of the village; money saved there could go to more positive use
+reduce pressure on finances and resources of the village; money saved there could go to more positive use.
+Also, reduces all the carbon emissions of the heavy equipment required for moving leaves.

 For further reading: Life in the Soil: A Guide for Naturalist and Gardeners, James B. Nardi.